ashwwwin/furi/README.md

 ## Installation (macOS/Linux)

-To install Furikake, you can use the following command:
+To install Furi, you can use the following command:

 ```bash
 curl -fsSL https://furi.so/install | bash